- 211 Texas Helpline: How To Speak To A Live Person On The Phone

 What Is The Website To Apply For Texas Medicaid, SNAP/food stamps, CHIP, And More…

 The 211 Texas helpline will encourage you many times that YourTexasBenefits.com is an easier way to apply for benefits and this is actually true.
 Applying for benefits via Your Texas Benefits is a straightforward process.
 You can complete an application, upload documents, check the status of your application, and mail Medicaid and food stamp applications to yourself for no charge.

 What Are The 211 Customer Service Hours?

-You can call the 211 Texas phone number 24 hours a day and 7 days a week and receive recorded information regarding Texas Health and Human Services benefits programs.
+You can call the 211 referral service phone number 24 hours a day and 7 days a week and receive recorded information regarding social services programs that are available to you.

 211 Texas Phone Tree Infographic